Photo of “The Singing Ringing Tree” a sculpture above Burnley by Pete Boyd on flickr, licensed under CC BY-NC-SA 2.0 Deed.

 Daniela Rau

-Daniela has been studying law at Humboldt University Berlin and Maastricht University.
-Formerly a student assistant at Völkerrechtsblog, she is now a member of the editorial team.
+Daniela studied law at Humboldt University Berlin and Maastricht University.
+Formerly a student assistant at Völkerrechtsblog, she is now a member of the editorial team and podcast co-host.

 View profile